 Runners and guests are encouraged to attend a post-race banquet to recap the day’s competition, watch the race videos, meet friends and competitors, enjoy a delicious meal, and recognize the award winners.

 All runners will receive a custom long-sleeved, tech-fabric T-shirt commemorating our return to the Barton Hall track.
 Fitted (women’s, with a V-neck) and straight (men’s) styles are available.

 The race is held at Cornell University’s Barton Hall.
 Free parking is available in the Crescent lot at Schoellkopf Field and the Cornell parking garage.

 Barton Hall is located on the central campus of Cornell University.
 With permanent seating for 4,800 spectators, the Barton Hall track was upgraded in 2016.
 Installed by Beynon Sports, the IAAF-certified, six-lane surface has a significantly greater radius than the old Barton track, making the facility faster than in the past.

 Barton Hall has restrooms.
 Locker rooms and shower facilities are available in Teagle Hall immediately across the street from Barton Hall.

 Overnight accommodations are the responsibility of the runner.
-The meet hotel is the Best Western University Inn which offers a special double room rate of $99 per night (two beds per room) for Hartshorne Memorial Masters Mile attendees.
-Reservations must be made by phone at 607-272-6100 before January 8 to guarantee the special rate.
+The meet hotel is the Best Western University Inn which offers a special room rate of $109 per night (two queen beds or one king bed per room, plus free breakfast) for Hartshorne Memorial Masters Mile attendees.
+Book using this link by January 13th to take advantage of the special rate and reserved block.
 Out-of-towners should consider staying for Friday and Saturday nights in order to enjoy the Saturday banquet and avoid a late drive home.

 Sections start around 9:00 AM and run approximately every 15 minutes until 11:35 AM.
 Race packet pickup opens at 8:00 AM on race day.